Though

 Note:

-George Barris had quite an imagination but often ignored the concept of form following function.
+George Barris had quite an imagination, often ignoring the concept of form following function for attention.
 Certainly, his claim to fame is

-coffin-inspired dragster, Herman Munster’s vehicle of choice, was a
+coffin-inspired dragster, Herman Munster’s vehicle of choice.
+The mostly white 1967 Dodge "Thunder Charger" in

 family's ten-year-old Buick.